bootstrapworld/curriculum/lessons/linear-regression/langs/en-us/slides.md

 {layout="LaunchR"}
 # Intro to Linear Regression

-@image{images/pounds-v-weeks.gif,"weeks-v-pounds scatterplot with a tight cluster in the lower left and some points toward the right and top right corner", 400}
+@image{images/pounds-v-weeks.gif,"weeks-v-pounds scatter plot with a tight cluster in the lower left and some points toward the right and top right corner", 400}

 The mean, median, and mode are three different ways to measure the “center” of a dataset in one dimension.